Highlights from Announcements 11/9/20

 - Will your travel have any impacts on your academic or assistantship duties?
 Discuss your plans with your advisor.
 Have a backup plan in case your return to campus is delayed by travel restrictions or other disruptions.

 - Know the New York State requirements for re-entering the state.
-Most travelers will need to fill out the traveler health form and complete 14 days of quarantine or use the newly-announced process for testing out of the 14-day quarantine by taking one test before travel and a second negative COVID test after four days of quarantine.
+Most travelers will need to fill out the traveler health form and complete 14 days of quarantine (changed to 10-day quarantine on 1/6/21) or use the newly-announced process for testing out of the 14-day quarantine (changed to 10-day quarantine on 1/6/21) by taking one test before travel and a second negative COVID test after four days of quarantine.

 - Before returning to campus, you must have two negative COVID surveillance tests after your travel.

 - Check out these new FAQs on the fall end-of-semester checklist.

 Let Your Voice Be Heard

 2021 Group Fitness Schedule – Complete the Survey

 Help Cornell Fitness Centers plan their spring 2021 virtual group fitness schedule by filling out this survey.

 Code of Conduct – Deadline for Feedback Nov.
 17

 The University Assembly (UA) is requesting feedback from the Cornell community on proposed revisions to a new Student Code of Conduct; the deadline for submitting feedback is Tuesday, November 17.